skillrepos/copilot-jumpstart/labs.md

 ```
 ![nudge comment](./images/cdd3.png?raw=true "nudge comment")
 <br><br>
 10. Continue to iterate with Copilot suggesting lines and you hitting *Tab* to accept each line and then *Enter* until the function is complete.
 You may get some blank lines along the way or for some lines you might need to hit Tab twice to accept the code if it is indented more.
-But just hit return until you get to the end of a function.
+But just hit return until you get to the end of a function or Copilot stops generating code.
 (You will be at the end when the indentation is done.
 Also Copilot may start to suggest another function in comments like // test...)

 <br><br>
 11. Let's do one more pass at getting a specific prompt for Copilot.
 Delete all the code currently in index.js.
-This time we will not enter a comment, but will enter a specific function name.
+This time we will not enter a comment, but will enter a specific function name followed by an open left parenthesis.
 Type the following in the empty file.
 (There are no parentheses after the *splitURLandReturnComponents* text.)
 Do not hit tab or return yet.

 ```
-function splitURLandReturn
+function splitURLandReturn(
 ```
 <br><br>